Plant Count and Emergence for Trial Field

 • RGBsensor:

-• From the Generic Scouting Map analytic:
+• From the Spectral Index Map analytics:

 • VARI (Visible Atmospherically Resistant Index)